mostmojo/log/log-2.md

 • Histograms w/ `matplotlib`.
 Use `plt.hist(gravel.mass) & plt.show()` to plot a histogram.
 To change the # of bins - `plt.hist(data, bins=nbins)`, eg. `plt.hist(gravel.mass, bins=40)`.
 To change the range: `plt.hist(data, range=(xmin, xmax))`, eg. `plt.hist(gravel.mass, range=(50, 100))`.
 To normalize histograms set `sum of bar area=1` using `density=True`- `plt.hist(male_weight, density=True)` & `plt.hist(female_weight, density=True)`.

 * Note:

--`range` sets the minimum and maximum datapoints that we will include in our histogram.
+`range` sets the minimum and maximum datapoints that we will include in our histogram.

-- `bins` sets the number of points in our histogram.
+`bins` sets the number of points in our histogram.

 -----